waldenblue/naosei1456/README.md

 `ViewModels`, `Reducers`, `UseCases`, and the `Repository` have been fully unitary tested.
 The classic Given-When-Then (GWT) semi-structure is what you are going to find.
 Both happy and unhappy paths are tested.

-As you will see, `TestCoroutineDispatchers` class is rep
+As you will see, `TestCoroutineDispatchers` class is replacing `CoroutineDispatchers` class that `UseCases` have.
+Doing so I can run all the suspending functions in the <em>Unco